danthelion/git-genie/README.md

 - `--install-completion`: Install completion for the current shell.
 - `--show-completion`: Show completion for the current shell, to copy it or customize the installation.
 - `--help`, `-h`: Show this message and exit.
+- `--debug`: Enable debug mode.
+This will pass verbose=True to LangChain, which will print the output of each step.

 If no options are provided, the program will run in interactive mode.